News Item Texts: Function, Structure, Features, and Exercises

 News Text 2

-The BMKG reiterated that the phenomenon is triggered by phase-3 Madden-Julian Oscillation (MJO) around the Indian Ocean which significantly contributes to the growth of rain clouds in several Indonesian regions.
-It is also strengthened by atmospheric waves, viz. equatorial Kelvin and Rossby waves in a number of regions.
+The BMKG emphasized that this extreme weather is primarily driven by the phase-3 Madden-Julian Oscillation (MJO) occurring over the Indian Ocean, which significantly contributes to the formation of rain clouds in several parts of Indonesia.
+This is further intensified by atmospheric phenomena, such as equatorial Kelvin and Rossby waves, in specific areas.

-The potential for moderate to heavy rain is predicted to occur in Aceh, North Sumatra, Riau, Jambi, Bengkulu, South Sumatra, Lampung, Banten, Jakarta, West Java, Central Java, Yogyakarta, East Java, Bali, West Nusa Tenggara, West Kalimantan, Central Kalimantan, South Kalimantan, East Kalimantan, North Kalimantan, North Sulawesi, Gorontalo, Central Sulawesi, West Sulawesi, South Sulawesi, Southeast Sulawesi, North Maluku.
-Maluku, West Papua, and Papua.
+Regions likely to experience moderate to heavy rainfall include Aceh, North Sumatra, Riau, Jambi, Bengkulu, South Sumatra, Lampung, Banten, Jakarta, West Java, Central Java, Yogyakarta, East Java, Bali, West Nusa Tenggara, West Kalimantan, Central Kalimantan, South Kalimantan, East Kalimantan, North Kalimantan, North Sulawesi, Gorontalo, Central Sulawesi, West Sulawesi, South Sulawesi, Southeast Sulawesi, North Maluku, Maluku, West Papua, and Papua.

 News Text 3

-These changes would collectively make typhoons twice as damaging — and they already are well underway.
-Between 1979 and 2016, typhoons increased in duration by two to nine hours and penetrated 30 to 190 kilometers farther inland, the researchers found.
-The study was published in the journal Frontiers in Earth Science.
-Its findings are based on a scenario in which average global temperatures reach 3.7 degrees Celsius higher than pre-industrial levels by 2100, which is a likely outcome if greenhouse gas emissions remain high, according to the Intergovernmental Panel on Climate Change.
-So far, temperatures have risen by 1.2 degrees Celsius from that baseline....
+These changes are already visible.
+Between 1979 and 2016, typhoons increased in duration by two to nine hours and traveled 30 to 190 kilometers further inland.
+The study, published in Frontiers in Earth Science, is based on a scenario where global temperatures rise by 3.7°C by 2100, a likely outcome if emissions remain high.
+So far, temperatures have increased by 1.2°C from pre-industrial levels.

-The effects of these stronger storms are visible in recent Asian cyclones such as Typhoon Rai, which hit the Philippines on Dec.
-16. On Monday, the Philippine government raised the number of confirmed deaths from Rai to 388.
-There are an additional 60 people still missing and an estimated 500,000 left homeless after winds or flooding damaged or destroyed 482,000 houses....
+The impact of stronger typhoons is already evident in recent storms like Typhoon Rai, which hit the Philippines on December 16.
+As of Monday, the Philippine government confirmed 388 deaths, with 60 more still missing and approximately 500,000 people left homeless after winds and flooding damaged or destroyed nearly half a million homes.

 News Text 4

-IDAI calls on parents to ensure the health protocols of their children, particularly for those above 2 years old.
-If they show symptoms such as cough and cold, immediately contact a doctor, as it could be an Omicron infection.....
+IDAI calls on parents to enforce health protocols for children, especially those over 2 years old.
+If symptoms like cough or cold appear, contact a doctor, as it may indicate Omicron infection.

 1. These sentences refer to news text 1.